ramonmeza/MySteamStats/README.md

         - [ ] tiktok
     - [ ] bring up to friends and family
     - [ ] hit up the discord servers

+## Known Bugs
+- Search input doesn't update if you select all and press backspace